pir8radio/SUPPORT-ARR/README.md

 Online Discord community to support users of various media servers and their plugins/apps.

 # DEVELOPERS
 Submit an "Issue" here with your ARR/APP that you would like to be added to Support-Arr using the same GitHub account that owns the ARR/APP.
-Since you will receive management rights for your channel on the Support-Arr Discord, I need to verify you are the actual owner.
+Since you will receive management rights for your channel on the Support-Arr Discord, I need to verify you are the actual owner of your ARR/APP.